cryptpad/chainpad/readme.md

 Access the *Authoritative Document*, this is the content which everybody has agreed upon and has been entered into the chain.

+### chainpad.getAuthBlock()

+Access the blockchain block which is at the head of the chain, this block contains the last patch which made the *Authoritative Document* what it is.
+This returns a *Block Object*.

+### chainpad.getBlockForHash()

+Access the stored block which based on the SHA-256 hash.

 ### chainpad.getUserDoc()